-This has been done by simultaneously applying the wind production measurement using 1 minute based measurements from an existing wind park, on top of the historical System Imbalance data between September 2019 and September 202017.
+This has been done by simultaneously applying the wind production measurement using 1 minute based measurements from an existing wind park, on top of the historical System Imbalance data between September 2019 and September 2020.
+The occurrence of System Imbalance values in this period is illustrated in Figure 45.
 It's to be noted that the evolution of the quality of the System Imbalance will influence the results in the future, especially during upward ramping events.
 This means that, for these results to be fully representative, the BRPs' ability to react to upward ramping events will need to be sufficient for the System Imbalance not to be impacted by the additional offshore capacity.